karthikraj-duraisamy/AndroidToolsAttributesDemo/README.md

 # AndroidToolsAttributesDemo
 This project repository contains the sample usage of Tools Attributes available under tools namesapace for Android studio.
-The complete reference of available tools attributes are available in this [link] (https://developer.android.com/studio/write/tool-attributes.html#resource_shrinking_attributes).
+The complete reference of available tools attributes are available in this [link](https://developer.android.com/studio/write/tool-attributes.html#resource_shrinking_attributes).

 In this project, I have utilized all the tools attributes available till date.
 [WIP]